itu-itis25-akdagk24/Gazebo/README.md

 Gazebo Sim Harmonic, version 8.10.0\
 ArduPilot-4.6.0

 NOTE: The ArduPilot plugin does not depend on ROS.
 Therefore, in this setup, we will skip ROS installation for now.
-In the future, it may be necessary.
+In the future, it may be necessary.\
+NOTE: At the end of this documentation, there is a Common Issues section.
+If you have any problems, please check that section first.

 All the documents using this setup are listed below: